GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 ----------### Stage 1.
 Transform

-### NOTE - ALL period in the datacube have a registered up to registered 'registerd up to' date that is different.
+### NOTE - The perdio within each the datacube has a 'registerd up to' date that is different.
 We need to account for this somehow/somewhere in the metadata.

 #### Number of deaths of care home residents by leading cause groupings and COVID-19